Netflix/conductor/README.md

 * Servlet Container

 ## Get Support
-Conductor is maintained by Media Workflow Infrastructure team at Netflix.
-Use github issue tracking for any support request.
+Conductor is maintained by the Media Workflow Infrastructure team at Netflix.
+Use GitHub issue tracking for any support request.

 ## Contributions
-Whether it is a small doc correction, bug fix or adding new module to support some crazy feature, contributions are highly appreciated.
+Whether it is a small doc correction, bug fix or adding a new module to support some crazy feature, contributions are highly appreciated.
 We just ask to follow standard oss guidelines.
-And to reiterate, please check with us before spending too much time, only to find later that someone else is already working on similar feature.
+And to reiterate, please check with us before spending too much time, only to find later that someone else is already working on a similar feature.

-`dev` branch is the current working branch, while `master` branch is current stable branch.
-Please send your PR's to `dev` branch, making sure that it builds on your local system successfully.
+`dev` branch is the current working branch, while the `master` branch is the current stable branch.
+Please send your PR's to the `dev` branch, making sure that it builds on your local system successfully.
 Also, please make sure all the conflicts are resolved.

 Feel free to create an issue with a label: question, with any questions or requests for help.